hritubhagat/ORSRepository/README.md

-# ORS Application repository
+# ORS Application
-This repository is a small application called Online Result System for students
+ORS is a small application called Online Result System for students.
+This project facilitates students to access their examination results online.